-- International students who do not intend to teach in the U.S. may be eligible for admission.
+- International students who do not intend to teach in the United States may be eligible for admission.
 Applicants are required to have a command of oral and written English.
-Those who do not hold a baccalaureate or other advanced degree from the U.S., OR a baccalaureate or other advanced degree from a pre-determined country on the waiver list, must meet the minimum language proficiency score requirement in order to be considered for admission.
+Those who do not hold a baccalaureate or other advanced degree from the United States, OR a baccalaureate or other advanced degree from a predetermined country on the waiver list, must meet the minimum language proficiency score requirement in order to be considered for admission.

 - 550 for the written TOEFL